JongWasTaken/easympv/README.md

 ## License
 All easympv code and assets (everything in `scripts/easympv.js/` and `images/`) is licensed under the MIT License.
-Other files in this repository use different licenses, such as fonts and shaders.
+Third-Party assets in this repository use different licenses, such as fonts and shaders.
 See `scripts/easympv.js/Credits.txt` for all attributions.
 Special thanks to VideoPlayerCode for their awesome plugins, though none of their code has been used.